Fly Fishing

 Obtain and review a copy of the regulations affecting game fishing where

-you live or where you pan to fish.
-Explain why they were adopted and what
+you live or where you plan to fish.
+Explain why they were adopted and

 9.

-anglers.
-Tell how the Leave No Trace Seven Principles and the Outdoor Code
+to anglers.
+Tell how the Leave No Trace Seven Principles and the Outdoor

-relate to a fishing sports enthusiast, including the aspects of littering,
+Code relate to a fishing sports enthusiast, including the aspects of

 10.